GatiAher/BloomForSearchFromScratch/reports/report.md

 ![Bloom filter](../results/Bloom_filter_example.png "Bloom filter")

 False positive matches are possible, but false negatives are not: so given a query it can either return "possibly in set" or "definitely not in set".
-This false positive rate can be controlled by increasing number of bits and increasing number of hash functions (See section: [Note On Controlling False Positives](#note-on-controlling-false-positives)).
+This false positive rate can be controlled by increasing number of bits and increasing number of hash functions (See section: [Note on Controlling False Positives](#note-on-controlling-false-positives)).

 The probabilistic feature allows Bloom filters to do membership validation in very little time and very little space.
 So these Bloom filter lookup tables can even be stored in a browser cache without taking up a significant amount of space.
 In the real world, Bloom filters are used to quickly tell you if a username is taken, or to quickly check if a website is known to be malicious.
 They have also been used as spell-checkers and filters for censoring words.
 The start-up I was interning for last summer implemented a Bloom filter to speed up their database querying times by avoiding checking the database for almost all items which won't be found in it anyway, thus saving a lot of time and effort.

 *I implement two demos to show the functionality of Bloom filters.*

-### Demo 1: Bloom filter to spellcheck a query.
+### Demo 1: Bloom filter to spellcheck a query

 My first demo creates a Bloom filter to check for properly spelled words.
 It uses a list of words from `/usr/share/dict/words`.
 For preprocessing, it splits terms by ` !\"#$%%&()*+,-./:;<=>?@[\\]^_`{|}~`